fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ###### webhook_settings.failing_policies_webhook.enable_failing_policies_webhook

 Defines whether to enable the failing policies webhook.
-Note that currently, if the failing policies webhook *and* the `osquery.enable_async_host_processing` options are set, some failing policies webhooks could be missing (some transitions from succeeding to failing or vice-versa could happen without triggering a webhook request).
+Note that currently, if the failing policies webhook and the `osquery.enable_async_host_processing` options are set, some failing policies webhooks could be missing.
+Some transitions from succeeding to failing or vice-versa could happen without triggering a webhook request.

 - Optional setting (boolean).
 - Default value: `false`.